National Museum Belgrade – Serbian 19th Century Painting

 Among the Serbian artists, Đura Jakšić is certainly one of the most prominent Romantic painters.
 He was thoroughly imbued with Romanticism in all he did, whether painting a portrait, historical, allegorical or religious theme. Đura Jakšić strived to convey the effect of vision, of elegy or nostalgia.
 He accomplished it like never before in his masterpiece of his long lost love “The Girl in Blue”.

-His paintings at the end of the 1860s and the beginning of the 1870s are fully infused with romanticist painting qualities.
-In them, Đura Jakšić made no secret of his affinity for the Rembrandtesque semi-darkness and the Baroque chiaroscuro effects.
+His paintings at the end of the 1860s and beginning of the 1870s are fully infused with romanticist painting qualities.
+In them, Đura Jakšić made no secret of his affinity for the Rembrandtesque semi-darkness and Baroque chiaroscuro effects.
 He had seen them in the works of European masters in museums in Vienna and Munich.
 He particularly appreciated the powerful effects of nocturnal lighting and used it effectively when depicting historical events, such as in the “Torchlight Procession through the Stambol Gate” and the “Observation Post”.

 Serbian 18th and 19th century painting